UKNeuralComputation/UKNeuralComputation.github.io/program.md

 ## Main conference

-Full programme to be confirmed.
-See draft programme for a rough schedule below.
+See the full programme below.
+Poster sessions to be confirmed imminently.